CS-DS-125/125book/py4e_rst/06-strings.rst

    notation.
 .. index:: method
 object
    Something a variable can refer to.
-For now, you can use “object” and “value” interchangeably.
+For now, you can use "object" and "value" interchangeably.
 .. index:: object
 search
    A pattern of traversal that stops when it finds what it is looking